sscheib/sscheib.github.io/_posts/2024-02-17-execution-environments.md

 ### Ansible's execution environments (EEs): An introduction
 So what exactly are EEs?

-First and foremost, EEs are container images.
-You can imagine EEs basically as packaged Ansible control nodes.
+First and foremost, EEs are container images - they are basically packaged Ansible control nodes.
 Essentially, you can picture it as your development machine or your centralized Ansible control node that runs your Ansible content in production, packaged in a container image with everything it needs to run specific Ansible content.

 EEs come by default with a few things: